-Public notices of the draft Action Plan, as well as the public meeting, were published in the Daily News Record on March 26, 2024.
+Public notices of the draft Action Plan, as well as the second public meeting, were published in the Daily News Record on March 26, 2025.

 In addition to publishing the notices advertising the public meetings and availability of the draft Action Plan for public review, the City also communicated information to key stakeholders and other interested parties.
-On January 5, 2024, an email was sent to 112 individuals and organizations in the Harrisonburg area, informing them of the CDBG application process, as well as the dates for public hearings.
+On January 6, 2025, an email was sent to 112 individuals and organizations in the Harrisonburg area, informing them of the CDBG application process, as well as the dates for public hearings.
 These organizations and individuals include all parties that have expressed interest in CDBG in the past, and include organizations that target populations of minorities, non-English speaking persons, individuals with disabilities, the Continuum of Care, housing development contacts, and resident representatives of organizations in targeted areas.
-Throughout the months of December through March 2024, CDBG staff met with and communicated with many agencies and organizations interested in applying for the CDBG and CDBG funding.
+Throughout the months of December 2024 through April 2025, CDBG staff met with and communicated with many agencies and organizations interested in applying for the CDBG and CDBG funding.
 These meetings helped organizations to understand the application process and eligibility requirements of the CDBG.
-CDBG staff also held a training session on January 11th for those interested in applying for the grant.
-CDBG staff also heard input from these organizations regarding needs within the City.
+CDBG staff also held a training session on January 16th for those interested in applying for the grant.
+CDBG staff also heard input from these organizations regarding needs within the City that helped inform funding recommendations.

-The City made the draft 2024 Annual Action Plan available for public review on the City's website beginning April 9, 2024.
-The City anticipates submitting the City Council-approved FY 2024 Annual Action Plan to HUD on May 15, 2024.
+The City made the draft 2025 Annual Action Plan available for public review on the City's website beginning April 8, 2025.
+The City anticipates submitting the City Council-approved FY 2025 Annual Action Plan to HUD on May 15, 2025.